 In short, Wolfwalkers is everything one could want from an animated adventure, regardless of the viewer’s age.
 It’s the best animated film of the year thus far, and it sets the bar to almost unreachable heights.

 Wolfwalkers screened as part of the 2020 Toronto International Film Festival.
-It will be available on Apple TV+ later this fall.
+It will be available to stream on Apple TV+ starting Friday, December 11, 2020.